missionpinball/mpf-docs/docs/finalization/software.md

 pip3 install uvloop
 ```

 MPF will use uvloop once it is available.
-Requires at least Python 3.7
-for the latest version.

 ## Run MPF with PyPy